runag/runag/README.md

 ~/.runagfile.sh
 ~/.runagfile/index.sh

-# inside of the collection of runagfiles that were added to a runag installation
+# inside of the collection of rùnagfiles that were added to a rùnag installation
 ~/.runag/runagfiles/*/index.sh
 ```